intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 information can be problematic for privacy and tracking reasons.
 Similarly, application identity can be problematic, if it might form the basis for prioritization or discrimination that the that application provider may not wish to happen.
-It may also have undesirable economic consequences, such as extra charges for the consumer from a priority service where a regular service would have worked.

 On the other hand, as noted above, information about general classes of applications may be desirable to be given by application providers,